ezsystems/EzSystemsRecommendationBundle/README.md

 Your content structure must be mapped to the YooChoose domain model.
 This must be done in collaboration with YooChoose.

 ### Indexing
-Content is automatically indexed.
+**Public** content is automatically indexed.
 When necessary, eZ Publish will notify YooChoose of changes to content.
 Initial import is to be managed with your YooChoose sales representative.
 Note that your server's REST API will need to be open to the YooChoose servers for indexing to be possible.

 ### Tracking
 Events from the site needs to be sent to YooChoose so that recommendations can be adapted to visitors.
 Tracking can be setup in multiple ways, depending on anyone's constraints.